EPPICC

 Who is funding the study?

-The EPPICC COVID-19 project is funded by ViiV Healthcare.
+The EPPICC COVID-19 project was funded by a competitive grant from ViiV Healthcare.

 When is it taking place?